MWang93/Self-Study/Recommendation System/README.md

 # Types
 - Content-based recommendation (based on item attributes)
-- Collaborative filtering (based on similar iteractions)
+- Collaborative filtering (based on similar interactions)
   - User-based:
     - 1. Find similar users by using a similarity metric.
       2. For a user, recommend the items most similar to the users (s)he alreadys likes.